 Students who miss 15% of the total program hours (including all attempted hours) will be advised that they are at risk of being dropped from the program.
 Students who miss an excess of 20% of the total program hours (including all attempted hours) will be advised that they will be dropped from the program.
-Students who have been dropped from the program may apply for reentry.
+Students who have been dropped from the program may apply for reentry; students whose enrollments are terminated for violation of the attendance policy may not reenter before the start of the next grading period.
 The school is not required to withdraw a student based on lack of attendance if a refund would not be due.